Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 Edinburgh Napier is an international university, home to over 21,000 students from 100 countries.
 We are also a leader in transnational education and the largest UK provider of higher education in Hong Kong.

-Edinburgh Napier University is a member of the Advanced Procurement for Universities and Colleges (APUC) Ltd, the Procurement centre for expertise for Scotland’s Universities and Colleges.
+For procurement, Edinburgh Napier University is part of the Institutional Procurement (shared) Services provided by Advanced Procurement for Universities and Colleges (APUC) Ltd, the procurement Centre of Expertise for Scotland’s Universities and Colleges.
 The University benefits from its close links with APUC in a number of areas within sustainable and responsible Procurement.

-We contract with our suppliers for works, good and services in each of the six categories aligned to APUC’s category structure:
+We contract with our suppliers for works, good and services in each of the three categories aligned to APUC’s Strategic Sourcing category structure:

-Edinburgh Napier University employs a central procurement team of four full-time and two part-time members of staff which includes the following roles: Head of Strategic Procurement, two Lead Portfolio Procurement Managers, two Portfolio Procurement Managers and one Procurement Manager -Development.
-The two Lead Portfolio Procurement Managers act as a Procurement Business Partner for a group of Schools and Departments.
+Edinburgh Napier University employs a central procurement team of four full-time and three part-time members of staff which includes the following roles: Head of Strategic Procurement, two Lead Portfolio Procurement Managers, three Procurement Portfolio Managers and one Procurement Manager – Development.
+The two Lead Portfolio Procurement Managers act as dedicated Procurement Business Partners for a group of Schools and Departments.
 The embedded procurement team is employed directly by APUC, as part of an extended shared service agreement.
 Through this approach the University benefits from the flow of sustainable procurement best practice to internal procurement processes.
+A sizeable proportion of our procurement is with suppliers who are pre-approved either by a purchasing consortium or through public tenders managed by our procurement team.
+In relation to vetted suppliers, we use collaborative framework agreements wherever practicable, awarded by APUC or other sectoral and national procurement consortia (Crown Commercial Services; Scottish Procurement, etc.).

 We are committed to acquiring goods and services for our use without causing harm to others and are committed to acting ethically and with integrity in all our business relationships.

-The University has adopted tools and practices from APUC to address modern slavery and human trafficking.
+The University has adopted tools and practices from APUC to address modern slavery and human trafficking including but not limited to prohibition of forced labour, prohibition of child labour and non-discrimination.
 For all open tenders with a contract value above the Scottish Government threshold, the University uses the APUC template tender document (which includes full sustainable procurement references and a Modern Slavery Act compliance question).
 As part of the tendering process, the University also adopts the amended Sustain Supply Chain Code of Conduct (whose principles cover Social Compliance including suitable and fair working conditions, Ethical and Environmental Compliance as well as Economic Development).

 By signing and submitting to the Code of Conduct, bidders acknowledge their compliance with these principles.
 The code also requires suppliers to the University to ensure that their own suppliers adhere to the same principles, to enforce and promote these practices throughout their own supply chain.